On modular categories O for quantized symplectic resolutions: Introduction

 We define the real alcoves (in $\paramq_\R$) as connected components of the complement in $\paramq_\R$ to the hyperplanes that are obtained from the singular ones by translating them by the lattice $\paramq_{\Z}$.
 Note that there is a natural bijection between the real alcoves and the $p$-alcoves for $p\gg 0$ (we rescale a $p$-alcove by $1/p$, then there is a unique real alcove whose intersection with a real $p$-alcove is large in a suitable sense).

 Now let $A$ be a real alcove, $\,^p\!A$ be the corresponding $p$-alcove.
-We impose a congruence condition on $p$ requiring that $p+1$ is divisible by a certain number.
+We impose a congruence condition on $p$ requiring that $p+1$ is divisible by a certain number, see Section \ref{SS_alcoves}.
 Then pick a face $\Theta$ of $A$ (of any codimension).
 To $\Theta$ and a generic one-parameter subgroup $\nu:\C^\times\rightarrow T$ (and, in fact, to some additional data) we will assign a {\it standardly stratified structure} on $\tilde{\OCat}(\A_{\lambda,\F})$ (that comes from a pre-order on the set of simples and generalizes the notion of a highest weight structure).
+We will give a rigorous definition of this standardly stratified structure in Section \ref{S_SSS}.

 Such a structure, in particular, gives rise to a filtration on $\tilde{\OCat}(\A_{\lambda,\F})$ by Serre subcategories.
 The main result of this paper, Theorem \ref{Thm:mod_O_st_stratif}, \begin{itemize} \item[(i)] checks the axioms of a standardly stratified structure, \item[(ii)] relates the associated graded to the category $\mathcal{O}_\nu^T(\A_{\bar{\lambda}})$ for a suitable parameter $\bar{\lambda}$ (informally, the relation is that the associated graded is the reduction to characteristic $p$ of $\mathcal{O}_\nu^T(\A_{\bar{\lambda}})$), \item[(iii)] and shows that the reductions to characteristic $p$ of projective and simple objects of $\mathcal{O}_\nu^T(\A_{\bar{\lambda}})$ become standard and proper standard objects for the standardly stratified structure. \end{itemize}

 (ii) basically means that we can recover characteristic $0$ categories $\mathcal{O}$ from their characteristic $p$ analogs, $\tilde{\OCat}$.

 We also relate the wall-crossing functor corresponding to $\Theta$ to the standardly stratified structures on the categories corresponding to $A$ (and the alcove opposite to $A$ with respect to $\Theta$).
 Namely, we show that the wall-crossing functor is a partial Ringel duality functor for the standardly stratified structures, Theorem \ref{Thm:WC_part_Ringel}.